Naval ram: Antiquity

-The Athlit ram
+No later than the 7th century AD, rams were no longer used in the Mediterranean and the knowledge of the design of the ancient triremes had been forgotten.
+Medieval galleys instead developed a projection, or "spur", in the bow that was designed to break oars and to act as a boarding platform for storming enemy ships.
+The only remaining examples of ramming tactics were passing references to attempts to collide with ships in order to destabilize or capsize them.

 The Athlit ram, found in 1980 off the coast of Israel near Atlit, is an example of an ancient ram.
 Carbon 14 dating of timber remnants date it to between 530 BC and 270 BC.

-Rams were thought to be one of the main weapons of war galleys after c.
-700 BC, and the Athlit ram's construction implies advanced technology that was developed over a long period of time.
+Rams are believed to be one of the main weapons of war galleys from around the 6th or 5th century BC, and the Athlit ram's construction implies advanced technology that was developed over a long period of time.
 Heavy timbers were shaped and attached to the hull, and then the bronze ram was created to fit around the timbers for added strength.
 The evidence for this lies in the remnants of timbers found inside the Athlit ram when it was discovered.
 The blunt edge of the ram and the patterned protrusion were intended to break open the seams of the target ship while at the same time dispersing the force of impact on the attacking ship to prevent the ram from twisting off and damaging the attacking ship.
 It was also less likely to become stuck in the hull of its target.

 The Athlit ram consists of a single bronze casting weighing 465 kg.
 It is 226 cm long with a maximum width of 76 cm and a maximum height of 96 cm.
 The bronze that makes up the shell is a high-quality alloy containing 9.78% tin with traces of lead and other elements.
 The shell was cast as a single piece to match the timbers it protected.
 The casting of an object as large as the Athlit ram was a complicated operation at the time, and would have been a considerable expense in the construction of a war galley.